soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 Your AIR widgets will appear across the top of the [Security Dashboard](security-dashboard.md).

-### The main investigation page
+### The main investigations page

-The main investigation page shows an overview view of your organization's investigations and their current states.
+The main investigations page shows an overview view of your organization's investigations and their current states.

 ![Main investigation page for AIR](media/air-maininvestigationpage.png)

 You can:
-- Navigate directly to an investigation (click an Investigation ID).
+- Navigate directly to an investigation (select an **Investigation ID**).
 - Apply filters to the Investigation State, Status, Time, or a combination of all, to get a filtered list.
 - Export the data to a CSV file.